-Rick Archer: Wow.
-So there were never even curious about what you had gone through or anything.
+Rick: Wow.
+So they were never even curious about what you had gone through or anything like that.

 You know, here’s the smell, here’s the sound, here’s the emotion, here’s the visual.
 And so that’s part of why it took so long to bring it back together was, you know, doing therapy, my husband, working with me on bringing it back into not only it being cohesive, but in something that would be, I could make meaning of it.

 So I’m giving people not my raw unprocessed trauma, but I’m giving them a meaningful story that I’ve metabolized through my body.
 And I’m now giving the resolution and the gift part of the story.

 Rick: Yeah.
 Yeah.
 I mean, it might be worth mentioning some of the stuff you went through as a, as a means of healing, I’ve done a number of interviews about trauma.

 There was one with a woman named Julie Brown Ya who specializes in helping people who’ve been traumatized.
 But you know, your degree of trauma’s pretty high up on the scale and to put it mildly and I can’t imagine what you must have had to go through in order to heal it, you know, it might be I think, inspiring and helpful for people to hear some of that in more detail.